fabeklou/linkedin-learning_full-stack_web_developer/13-learning_regular_expressions/2-characters/README.md

 Remember a good RegEx should match only the target string or sub-string and nothing more, and false positives should be avoided at all costs.

 ### Escaping metacharacter

+If we want to use a literal character instead of the metacharacter itself we just have to escape it.

+The escape character `<\> `is also a meta-character that precedes another meta-character and tells the regex engine to treat the following character as literal and not a meta-character.

+**Example**: the pattern `/google\.com/` will only match the string `google.com` and not `google/com`

+If you asked yourself, how do I use a literal backslash character in a pattern?

+Well, this is a great question, and the answer is quite simple, you also need to escape it.
+Remember the escape character is also a meta-character that tells the regex engine to treat what follows as a metacharacter and the backslash character is not an exception.

+Must know:
+- Literal characters should never be escaped
+- Quotation marks are not meta-characters, so they should also not be escaped
+- Just like backslash, the forward slash also needs to be escaped in most cases

 ### Other special characters